Sydney Dee, Solon High School

 Study or training must be undertaken at an accredited higher education institution.

 Each scholar is responsible for applying directly to an institution and gaining admission.
-College acceptance letter must also be included with the application.
+A college acceptance letter may be required if you are chosen as a scholarship winner.

 Scholars may receive additional funding from other sources during the scholarship period, but the ICGA will not duplicate funds provided by these sources.